AthenZ/athenz/docs/aws_zms_setup.md

 ### Generate and Upload Service Private Key and Id

-Generate a unique private key that ZMS Server will use to sign any NTokens it issues:
+Generate a unique private key that ZMS Server will use to sign any X509 certificates it issues:

 ```
 openssl genrsa -out service_private_key 2048